 IP Clinic’s work will involve representing individuals, independent

 In addition to their direct client

-representation, students enrolled in the clinic will participate in a
+representation, students enrolled in the IP Clinic participate in a

 seminar meetings, scheduled by mutual agreement with the faculty supervisor,